 The academic curriculum at Highgate forms the very core of what the school is about.
-Of course, we place great value on our extra-curricular activities and we are very proud of our pastoral care, but our chief aim is to encourage each pupil to maximise his or her academic potential at every level.
+Of course, we place great value on our co-curricular activities and we are very proud of our pastoral care, but our chief aim is to encourage each pupil to maximise his or her personal and academic potential at every level.
 Further information of the curriculum in the Senior School appears on our website here and in the Senior School Curriculum Policy document here.

 Highgate boasts a rich collection of co-curricular offerings.
 Whether a pupil is interested in playing an instrument or singing in a choir, performing in a drama production, playing a sport or joining a society or club, there is something for everyone.
 Further information on societies and clubs, music, drama and sport is here.

 Each pupil is placed on arrival in Year 9 in one of the twelve Houses.
 The House is the social and pastoral group within which each will remain throughout their time at Highgate.
 Each Head of House, assisted by a team of Tutors, is responsible for monitoring the progress and welfare of the members of his or her house and for liaison with parents.
 The house system establishes a basis for lasting friendship and each house has its own distinct identity forged in a varied programme of friendly inter-house activities and competitions.